nonso01/on-dom/README.md

     if (num >= 5) {
       const anotherOne = new On(this, {
         touchmove(e) {
-          // this here is still the HTMLHtmlElement
+          // (this) here is still refers to the HTMLHtmlElement },
-        },
       });
     }
   },
 });
 ```

+> Works on typescript projects as well
+> If you come across an issue, please do well to report.

 > the `On` class returns a couple of Objects as well.
 Will be discussed later, but for now simply add events with `new On()`